Practitioners' Perspectives on Designing Data Visualizations for the General Public

-\textbf{Demographics.} \autoref{tab:participants-jobroles} shows an overview of participants' institutions/clients, their job roles, and the media channels for which they create data visualizations.
-To ensure the anonymity of our interview participants, we aggregated the self-reported job roles on a higher level.
+\autoref{tab:participants-jobroles} shows an overview of participants' institutions/clients, their job roles, and the media channels for which they create data visualizations.
+To protect the identity of our participants, we aggregated self-reported job roles at a higher level of abstraction.
 Participants were assigned an ID indicating their affiliation type (news organizations, graphics organizations, freelancers, social media, and others).
-Most practitioners had years of experience in the field, with half of them being 5+ years in their current role.
+Most practitioners had years of experience in the field, with half having 5+ years in their current role and some of them having worked for multiple organizations.
 Eight interviewees were either in leadership positions in their respective departments or had founded their own companies.
-At the time of the interviews, most participants were between $26$ and $45$ ($9$ participants) or between $36$ and $45$ ($6$ participants) years old.
-As their country of work, $7$ participants named Germany, $4$ Austria, and $3$ the USA.
-Each of the following countries was named by one interviewee, respectively: Australia, Chile, Italy, Luxembourg, Sweden, Switzerland, and the UK.
-All but $2$ participants had an academic education, with $4$ holding a PhD.
-Areas of education included natural sciences ($5$), social sciences ($5$), arts ($3$), formal sciences ($2$), and applied sciences ($1$). $3$ persons had an academic background in journalistic fields, and further $3$ persons in visual/graphic communication/design.
+Most participants were between $26$ and $35$ ($9$ participants) or between $36$ and $45$ ($6$ participants) years old.
+Participants were based in $10$ countries, with most working in Germany ($n=7$), Austria ($n=4$), and the USA ($n=3$).
+One participant each worked in Australia, Chile, Italy, Luxembourg, Sweden, Switzerland, and the UK. $19$ participants had an academic education, including $4$ with a PhD.
+Areas of education included natural sciences ($5$), social sciences ($5$), arts ($3$), formal sciences ($2$), and applied sciences ($1$).
+Three people had an academic background in journalistic fields, and a further $3$ in visual/graphic communication/design.
 One person had a non-academic education as a graphic designer.